majafilipsson/fake-news/README.md

 ##### October 18, 2018

 - [x] Plan project structure and create to-do list (README.md)
-- [x] Read up on file_get_contents function and implement
+- [x] Read up on file_get_contents function and implement for txt-files
 - [ ] Read up on editorconfig
 - [ ] Create editorconfig
-- [ ] Create array for articles
+- [x] Create array for articles
-- [ ] Create array for authors
+- [x] Create array for authors
-- [ ] Create txt files for text content
+- [x] Create txt files and fill with content
-- [ ] Create img folder and add images

 ##### October 24, 2018

-- [ ] Create index.php including html markup and main loops
 - [x] Create html markup
 - [x] Style with css
+- [x] Create main loops and functions for index.php, make sure:
+- All articles can be printed using foreach loop
+- Author, title, content, likes, publishing date is included for all articles
+- Create a function to fetch author(s)

+##### October 27, 2018

+- [ ] Create function to order articles chronologically
+- [ ] Sanitize and improve array-content and txt files content
+- [ ] Go through assignment on github to ensure all requirements are met

+##### October 29, 2018

+- [ ] Test project on classmates' computers
+- [ ] Trim and add finishing touches

+##### Extras

+- [ ] Create img folder and add images
+- [ ] Create a way of fetching authors using the id
+- [ ] Add some cool links to webpage (like Wikipedias for authors)
+- [ ] Figure out a way to display parts of content from txt files (use substr perhaps, but don't cut words in half), and include expand/continue reading link
+- [ ] Create a real database (instead of using the two arrays) and implement